tgodfrey0/turtlebot3_custom_image/README.md

 The address of the MicroSD card can be found with `sudo fdisk -l`.

+### Connecting to WiFi

+This image does not have nay preset WiFi networks.
+The easiest way to add WiFi connectivity is to connect the RPi to a monitor for the first time and run `nmtui`.

 ## Features

 This script completes several tasks automatically.